 I'm Ann D. Watson, your Vermont family genealogist and family story writer.
 I became a professional genealogist after researching my own family for many years.
 I hold a Certificate of Study from the Genealogical Research Program at Boston University and a certificate from the ProGen study group, a collaborative program which helps deepen professional and research skills.
 As a professional genealogist I combine a love of Vermont genealogy research and history, thirty years of experience helping

 and teaching library patrons to find and analyze information and great books to read, and my enjoyment of writing and visual art.

-Ann comes from a large family of artists and writers.
-Her ancestors were doctors, mill workers, farmers, mothers, business men, and educators from England, Scotland, France, Germany, Belgium, and Holland.
-At age 21, a family reunion brought her together with her elderly cousin Jean.
-Jean gave her one whole branch of the family tree going back to Thomas Beveridge and Helen Hastie, who came over from Scotland.
-The information Jean gave her that warm summer day was the beginning of her odyssey into her own family history.
+I grew up in a large family of artists and writers.
+My ancestors were doctors, mill workers, farmers, mothers, business people, and educators from England, Scotland, Germany, Belgium, and Holland.
+When I was 21, a family reunion brought me together with my elderly cousin Jean.
+Jean gave me one whole branch of the family tree going back to my Scottish great-great-grandparents.
+The information Jean gave me that warm summer day was the beginning of my odyssey into my own family history.

 I am most definitely pleased ...
 The process of working with you throughout has been a valuable learning experience for me. — Julie P., New Jersey

 We hired Ann to research town records for a DAR application.
 She was thorough, thoughtful, and detailed in her research, and offered suggestions on how to proceed.
 We appreciated her timeliness in completing the job.
 Well done and thank you, Ann! — Jacqueline R., Washington state

 The interactions were very professional ...
 The report is very thorough and I like the footnoted style...
 Nothing but positive feedback! — Mike W., California